The Sohoku Team

 - Odd Friendship: With Naruko.

 - Peek-a-Bangs: Which covers his left eye (usually - it switches from panel to panel).
-In his third year, he sometimes parts his bangs so he has a strand running down the middle and fringe framing either side of his face.
+In his third year, he sometimes parts his bangs so he has a strand running down the middle and fringe framing either side of his face due to his more defined hair-style via Art Evolution.
 It's mostly present on color illustrations.

 - Tears of Joy: When, during Interhighs, Tadokoro wins the first checkpoint.